 Domains is the number of domains you can point to your hosting account.
 Depending on the exact account – you could have unlimited “websites” that live all on 1 domain.
 You could have blog.domain.com along with shop.domain.com and support.domain.com – each would be distinct site but all on the single domain.com.
 HostGator’s cheapest account (Hatchling) allows 1 domain.
 All of 1&1’s plans and HostGator’s other tiers are unlimited.

 Databases are what “powers” your site – especially if you use something like WordPress to manage your website.
 Basically 1 database = 1 distinct website.
 In the example above, your blog, support, shop, and main site would be 4 different websites and would need 4 different databases.
 Disk space is simply how much storage you can have (think photos, videos, text,etc).
 Databases and diskspace are where you need to be careful when comparing.

-The default 1 year price for 1&1 is $9.99/mo vs. HostGator’s $9.95/mo.
-1&1 however will run frequent promotions (see here for their current one), while HostGator generally offers 20% off for 1st time customers (and you can get 25% off with the coupon code swampland25 when entered at signup).
+The default 1 year price for 1&1 is $8/mo vs. HostGator’s $9.95/mo.
+1&1 however will run frequent promotions (see here for their current one), while HostGator offers 45% off for 1st time customer with a special discount.

 It’s close enough to consider other factors for 1&1 hosting vs. HostGator.
 Let’s look at specific feature offering.

 For price comparison purposes, you should looks at domains, databases, and diskspace.
 However, features do matter to you overall purchasing decision – especially if you have certain goals or needs (such as hosted email, etc).